How to Meditate for Beginners

 You now have the basic instructions for beginning a meditation practice.
 Just as in physical exercise though, it can be useful to have more guidance as you get going.

 That’s why we built the Ten Percent Happier app.
 What we’ve done is brought together the smartest, coolest, funniest meditation teachers and putting them all together in one place.
 We’ll help you take meditation out of the realm of being a chore, one more thing on your to-do list.
-We are aiming to make this a great part of your life.
+We are aiming to make your meditation practice a great part of your life.

 Good luck!
 And remember the stakes here: happiness and compassion are skills – susceptible to training.

-There used to be a sign on the wall of Newbury Comics, my favorite record store in Boston.
+There used to be a sign on the wall of Newbury Comics, our co-founder Dan Harris's favorite record store in Boston.
 Above the list of upcoming releases, it read:

 "All dates can change.
 So can you."